Hairer-Quastel universality for KPZ -- polynomial smoothing mechanisms, general nonlinearities and Poisson noise: Introduction

-Back to the microscopic model \eqref{e:micromodel}, to summarise, the techniques developed so far cover the situations where either $F$ being a general nonlinear function (non-polynomial) or $\widetilde{\xi}$ being a non-Gaussian noise, but unfortunately not both.
-For non-polynomial $F$, the main obstacle is that, in controlling various stochastic objects, one ends up with an infinite series of chaos-like expansions.
-The number of terms in the expansion grows so fast that if one controls each term in this series separately via cumulants (with the help of the general bounds in \cite{rs_analytic}), then it is far away from being summable unless one imposes very strong assumption on $F$ (e.g., its Fourier transform has compact support).
-In the situation where $\widetilde{\xi}$ is Gaussian, the problem was resolved in the case of Gaussian $\widetilde{\xi}$ independently by \cite{HX19} via a clustering argument, and \cite{Phi4_general} via Malliavin calculus methods.
-It is not clear how these arguments could be extended when $\widetilde{\xi}$ is general non-Gaussian noise.
-In fact, it was mentioned in \cite[Remark~6.1]{progress_in_spde} that the case with both a general nonlinearity and non-Gaussian noise was still open, even with $\lL=\Delta$.
+Back to the weakly asymmetric model \eqref{e:micromodel}, to summarise, the techniques developed so far cover situations where either $F$ being a general nonlinear function (non-polynomial) or $\widetilde{\xi}$ being a non-Gaussian noise, but unfortunately not both.
+For non-polynomial $F$, the main difficulty is that the stochastic objects have \textit{infinite} chaos-like expansions (in contrast to finite expansions in polynomial situation).
+Controlling each term in the series separately (with the general cumulant bounds in \cite{rs_analytic}) will lead to a non-summable series, unless one imposes very strong assumption on $F$ (e.g., its Fourier transform has compact support).
+If $\widetilde{\xi}$ is Gaussian, the problem was resolved independently in \cite{Phi4_general} via Malliavin calculus methods, and in \cite{HX19} via a clustering argument.
+It is not clear how these arguments could be extended to general non-Gaussian noise.
+The case with both a general nonlinearity and non-Gaussian noise was still open (see \cite[Remark~6.1]{progress_in_spde}), even for $\lL=\Delta$.

-The works \cite{HX19} and \cite{Phi4_general} rely on different aspects of Gaussianity of the noise.
-While it is uneasy to extend to general non-Gaussian situations, it is reasonable to expect from \cite{Phi4_general} that one might be able to cover some of the non-Gaussian noises which has a suitable Malliavin calculus associated to it.
-More recently, \cite{Otto_spectral_gap} and \cite{BPHZ_spectral_gap} developed systematic ways to control various singular stochastic objects based on the spectral gap inequality assumption.
+The works \cite{HX19} and \cite{Phi4_general} rely on different aspects of Gaussianity.
+While it is uneasy to extend to general non-Gaussian situations, it is reasonable to expect from \cite{Phi4_general} that one might possibly cover certain non-Gaussian noises that have a suitable Malliavin calculus\footnote{This was suggested to the third author by Martin Hairer several years ago.}.
+Recently, \cite{Otto_spectral_gap} and \cite{BPHZ_spectral_gap} developed systematic ways to control various singular stochastic objects based on a spectral gap inequality assumption.
 Hence, it is natural for us to re-visit \eqref{e:micromodel} with general non-polynomial $F$ and a Poisson type noise.
+Based on these ideas, we still need to resolve two additional difficulties in our situation: one from the specific form of the spectral gap inequality for Poisson, and the other from $F$ being generic (non-polynomial).
+We will come back with more discussions in Section~\ref{sec:intro_results} below.